-Inclusions Refer to clause 5.8.4 of Local Planning Scheme Provides specific information on No. 3 - Cash in Lieu of Car Parking. methods of assessing and implementing cash in lieu for parking.
+Inclusions Refer to clause 5.8.4 of Local Planning Scheme No. 3 - Cash in Lieu of Car Parking.
+Provides specific information on methods of assessing and implementing cash in lieu for parking.
 Include reference to payment of cash in lieu to be paid at time of issue of building licence.
-Payment at building licence issue provides more certainty that development will be occurring.
-Prevents need for applicant to pay on a development that may not occur.